2009 Procurement Review: Statutes, Regulations, Executive Orders

 acquisition of steel for use in military construction

+projects or activities.
 A final rule entitled

 "U.S.-International Atomic Energy Agency